 - Care should be taken when using ICT as a form of recording, especially digital cameras.
-We agree that photographs of children should only ever be taken as a record of school approved activities, be taken on school digital cameras and only be stored on school PCs or laptops.
+We agree that photographs of children should only ever be taken as a record of school approved activities, be taken on school iPads and only be stored on school PCs or laptops.
 Images of children must not be stored on home PCs etc. - We agree that the use of mobile phones to record images of children is forbidden.
+Therefore, please refrain from using your mobile phone when working in the school. - As you are a regular visitor to the school, you will be asked to have a DBS to check your suitability to work with children.